rasterio/rasterio/docs/topics/reading.rst

     >>> array.shape
     (718, 791)

-The returned object is a 2-dimensional Numpy ndarray.
+The returned object is a 2-dimensional :class:`numpy.ndarray`.
 The representation of that array at the Python prompt is a summary; the GeoTIFF file that Rasterio uses for testing has 0 values in the corners, but has nonzero values elsewhere.